Stanley Mossburg, Accused Of Murdering Three People, Allegedly Told Survivor He Wanted To Be A Serial Killer

-A Florida man accused of murdering three people in two states allegedly told one of his victims, who survived a murder attempt, “I like killing people” and allegedly said he wanted to be a serial killer, ABC News reports.
+A Florida man accused of murdering three people in two states allegedly told one of his victims, who survived a murder attempt, “I like killing people.”
+Allegedly, he also said he wanted to be a serial killer, ABC News reports.

 Stanley Mossburg, 35, is currently behind bars, charged with two murders in Florida, one in Tennessee, and a host of other crimes.

-At about 6:00 p.m. on Monday night, a man called 911 to report that someone had killed his two roommates in their Winter Haven home and had held him captive for several hours.
+At about 6 p.m. on Monday night, a man called 911 to report that someone had killed his two roommates and had held him captive for several hours in their Winter Haven home.
 The caller said that he got home from work on Sunday night to find his female roommate tied up but still alive, and his male roommate already dead.
 The victim then said that the assailant tied him up and kept him alive for several hours as he (the assailant) filled up bags with items from inside the home.

 At some point during the night, the assailant, allegedly Mossburg, “quickly” slashed the woman, killing her quickly “because she was cooperative,” as Polk County Sheriff Grady Judd described it.